banthaherder/usbctl/README.md

 Creates a new virtual disk with the specified name and size.

+**Note:** Disk names must be 11 characters or less to ensure compatibility with FAT/ExFAT filesystems.

 **Examples:**
 ```bash
 # Create a 4GB ExFAT disk named "backup"